You are here

 Baccalaureate Nursing Program Mission

-Congruent with the mission of Baptist College, the nursing faculty are committed to preparing professional nurses at the baccalaureate level for the diverse practice environment.
+Congruent with the mission of Baptist Memorial College of Health Science (Baptist College), the nursing faculty are committed to preparing professional nurses at the baccalaureate level for the diverse practice environment.

 To fulfill its mission, the nursing faculty shares a commitment with Baptist College to: